sjlxndr/pishow/README.md

 This project provides a simple, robust, and self-contained solution for turning a Raspberry Pi into an auto-playing photo slideshow.
 It's designed for a headless setup on a fresh installation of Raspberry Pi OS Lite, requiring minimal user interaction after the initial setup.

+## Dedication

+This project was created for The Hub: Teen & Community Center of Bradford, VT, and is dedicated to community organizations everywhere working to connect with and serve their neighborhoods.
+If this project helps your organization better connect with your community, consider supporting The Hub's mission at https://www.bradfordteencenter.org/

 ## Features

   * **Non-Interactive**: Boots directly to the slideshow without a keyboard, mouse, or manual login.